pypa/packaging.python.org/source/key_projects.rst

 `PyPI <https://pypi.org/project/zest.releaser/>`__

-``zest.releaser`` is a Python package release tool providing an abstraction layer on top of twine.
-Python developers use zest.releaser to automate incrementing package version numbers, updating changelogs, tagging releases in source control, and uploading new packages to PyPI.
+``zest.releaser`` is a Python package release tool providing an abstraction layer on top of :ref:`twine`.
+Python developers use ``zest.releaser`` to automate incrementing package version numbers, updating changelogs, tagging releases in source control, and uploading new packages to PyPI.

 Standard Library Projects
 #########################